 The most effective AI presentations for nonprofit galas balance inspiration with practical insight.
 Speakers should explain how artificial intelligence amplifies human decision-making rather than replacing it, addressing common fears while building excitement about possibilities.

 Predictive analytics represents one of the most immediately applicable AI technologies for nonprofits.
-Speakers might discuss how United Way uses machine learning to identify communities most at risk for various social problems, allowing for preventive rather than reactive interventions.
-These applications demonstrate clear ROI that donors can understand and support.
+Speakers might discuss how social service organizations use machine learning to identify communities most at risk for various problems, allowing for preventive rather than reactive interventions.
+Crisis counseling services, for example, have implemented AI to help route incoming contacts to the most appropriate resources based on the nature of the crisis.
+The Crisis Text Line, a real organization, has been public about using data analysis to improve how counselors are matched with people in need.
+These applications demonstrate clear value that donors can understand and support.

 Vetting and Selecting Your AI Speaker